froster2006/CanadaComputerStockCheckBot/README.md

 - modify gpus.json for your desired items with names and urls(named gpu but you can put any items in it)
 - modify locations.json with store names.
 Must be the same with store names found in Store Pickup->Your provinces->Your store name, like "Toronto Down Town 284".
 - modify DISCORD_WEBHOOK_URL in main.py with you own webhook bot url
-- run
+- run main.py or auto.bat to auto-restart when CC rejects your connection(windows only)

-- *Somehow CC would ban your IP if you made too many requests.
-I'm working on a Wireguard IP rotating version.
-For now 10 min interval seems ok-ish
+- *CC would ban your IP if you made too many requests so pay attention in interval setting.